The decoupled extended Kalman filter for dynamic exponential-family factorization models: The Decoupled Extended Kalman Filter

-First, the posterior of the entities involved in the observation $P(\bd{\xi}_\lambda | \bd{y})$ is independent from the posterior of the rest of the entities, and is proportional to $\sum_{i=1}^m \log(P(\bd{\xi}_i)) + l(\bd{y})$.
-In addition, the posterior of the rest of the entities is identical to the prior, i.e., $P(\bd{\xi}^c_\lambda | \bd{y}) = P(\bd{\xi}^c_\lambda).$ This last observation is crucial to make our algorithm efficient, since it means that we only need to to evaluate the update Equations \ref{eq:meanUpdate} and \ref{eq:varUpdate} for the set of parameters $\bd{\xi}_\lambda$.
-The estimates for the rest of the parameters $\bd{\xi}_{\lambda^c}$ remain unchanged from their prior estimates.

-Another important consequence is that we can add new entities as they appear, which can be crucial for some online settings, e.g., in recommender systems where new users and items appear all the time.
+The DEKF makes the additional assumption that the prior and all posterior covariances of the model parameters are block-diagonal with the same block structure, with each block corresponding to one entity.
+We show below that this assumption implies that only the entities in an observation need to be updated when that observation is processed, i.e., we only need to to apply Equations \ref{eq:meanUpdate} and \ref{eq:varUpdate} for the entities involved in the last observation.
+The estimates for the rest of the parameters remain unchanged from their prior estimates.
+Equally important, only means and covariances associated with the entities in the observation are needed to compute the updates.
+A third important consequence of the DEKF assumption is that we can add new entities as they appear, which can be required for some online settings, e.g., in recommender systems where new users and items appear all the time.
 The parameters for entities that have not been involved in any observations can just be appended into the set of parameters when the entity is first observed.